-The Modify button allows the administrator to change the current mode and select the ports to be secured.
+The Modify button allows the administrator to change the current mode and/or to change the ports selected for MAC Security.
 When transitioning from 'Learning' to 'Locked', the Address Resolution Logic (ARL) table represents the authorized MAC addresses, with the addition of any manually entered addresses (refer to Authorization List section below).
-Transitioning from 'Locked' to 'Learning', clears the ARL for all ports.
+Transitioning from 'Locked' to 'Learning' clears the ARL for all ports.